 VHS Revival reveals the story behind the Bond movie that never was.

-When Dalton was finally announced as the fourth James Bond (if you count David Niven’s camp entry in the original Casino Royale), fans were more than a little dubious about the Welshman’s credentials for the role, but this was 007, and historically that has always been the case.
+When Dalton was finally announced as the fifth James Bond (if you count David Niven’s camp entry in the original Casino Royale), fans were more than a little dubious about the Welshman’s credentials for the role, but this was 007, and historically that has always been the case.

 Back in the early 1970s, people were dubious about Moore taking over from Connery, and many continued to be critical throughout his tenure, pining for the portrayal of Bond they had grown so hopelessly accustomed to.
 When those people finally got their wish after seeing an ageing Moore put out to pasture, there was more grumbling from those who had been weaned on a diet of suave innuendo.
 I suppose it speaks to the preciousness of the character, and the loyalty those portrayals seem to inspire in the minds of generations.